markmipt/protein_inference_using_DirectMS1/README.md

 About the project
 ------------------
 This repository contains a tutorial and supporting information for the project "Improving the protein inference from bottom-up proteomic data using protein identifications from MS1 spectra".
-The project details are published in the *Currently Under Review*.
+The project details are expected to be published in the manuscript currently under review.

 Fake protein database generation
 ---------------------------------